wangmeng255/most-view-video/README.md

 The app's functionality includes:

-* Searching 50 most viewed videos by keywords and published date span.
+* Detailing 50 most viewed videos returned by YouTube Api on any given search term.
 * Analysis and Charting searching results based on published date.
 * Filtering searching results by published date.
 * Detailing the thunmbnail, title, description, published data, and channel of videos.